Cghlewis/data-mgmt-ed-research-book/_book/10-data-collection.md

 ### Collecting data consistently

 As mentioned in Chapter \@ref(style), it's important to collect data consistently for the entire project to ensure interoperability.
-Keep the following consistent across both time and forms (e.g., Spanish and English version of a form, link for SchoolA and link for SchoolB):
+Keep the following consistent across repeated collections of the same form (e.g., Spanish and English version of a form):

 - Variable names
   - Use the same names for the same items (and remember it's best to not add a time component to your variable names at this time)